BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/garrison_of_dale_girion.md

 - **Rapid Fire** `ACTIVE`

-If Girion hits a target with his great bow, he may shoot at another target within 3" of them, or the same target.
+If Girion hits a target with his great [bow][Bow], he may shoot at another target within 3" of them, or the same target.
 If that shot is also a hit, he may shoot again - to a maximum of three shots in total.

 </div>